 Click the link for the latest FAQ that complements the Mandatory Safety Rules.

-(e) There should not be more than 5 distinct visitors per day for occupied households under social gathering rules, which may affect filming.
+(d) There should be no more than 5 distinct visitors per occupied household at any one time, which will affect filming.